MS&T Student Activities

 Contests at MS&T

 Boost your experience at MS&T by participating in contests.
-Learn about all Material Advantage Student contests at MS&T this year in Montreal, Quebec Canada.
+Learn about all Material Advantage Student contests at MS&T this year in Columbus, OH, USA.
 The contests are:

 Tentative Schedule of Events

 Sunday, October 4

 10 a.m. – Noon: Chapter Leadership Workshop – FOR CHAPTER OFFICERS ONLY